What Are Splinter Hemorrhages?

 • Type: Non-blanchable.

 Splinter hemorrhages occur in various conditions; the most common cause is trauma or injury, which also includes acrylic nail application.
-Splinter hemorrhages follow the orientation of nail bed capillaries because of that they are longitudinal in nature.
-It is found that 15 % to 30 % of splinter hemorrhages are seen in association with Osler and Janeway lesions.
-Splinter hemorrhages are seen in skin diseases like psoriatic nail disease and lichen planus.
+Splinter hemorrhages follow the orientation of nail bed capillaries because they are longitudinal.
+It is found that 15 to 30 percent of splinter hemorrhages are seen in association with Osler nodes (tender, purple-pink nodules, with pale center, having an average diameter of 0.04 inches, fund in distal toes and fingers) and Janeway lesions (irregular, erythematous, non-tender, or hemorrhagic macules commonly found on the soles and palm).
+Splinter hemorrhages are seen in skin diseases like psoriatic nail disease and lichen planus (inflammatory condition of mucous membrane and skin).

 1. Trauma - It is the most common cause of splinter hemorrhages.